adorsys/datasafe/datasafe-long-run-tests/README.md

 - c5n.2xlarge (8 CPU, 21GB RAM).

-GP on charts stands for General Purpose (m5) instances CO - Compute Optimizes (c5n).
+GP on charts stands for General Purpose (m5) instances CO - Compute Optimized (c5n).

+On each instance test has been run 3 days, 3 times per day with 2, 4 and 8 threads and 100kb, 1mb, 10mb file size.
+JVM was launched with -Xmx256m

 For testing multi-bucket performance 6 aws s3 buckets were created.

-On each instance test has been run 3 days, 3 times per day with 2, 4 and 8 threads and 100kb, 1mb, 10mb file size.

 Multi-bucket performance was tested only on c5n.2xlarge instance with using 2, 4, 6 buckets.

 WRITE operation